 Conclusions On The Grilla Grills Alpha Connect Control Panel

 That’s it!
 Thanks for reading, I hope you found this summary of the Grilla Grills Alpha Connect control panel interesting/informative.
-If you want to learn more please check out my Grilla Grills pellet grill/smoker article and also my Grilla Grills FAQ. 🙂
+If you want to learn more, please check out my Grilla Grills pellet grill/smoker article. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.